Skip to Content

 Carnival Spirit's Green Thunder waterslide

-While the Carnival Spirit isn’t Carnival Cruises’ newest ship, with a few refurbishments (the last one in 2018), it still provides a fantastic cruise experience for families.
-A Spirit-class vessel, the Carnival Spirit provides guests with twelve decks of venues, which are easy to access in their well-laid-out design.
+While the Carnival Spirit isn’t Carnival Cruises’ newest ship, with a few refurbishments (the last one in 2018), it provides a fantastic cruise experience for families and those on a budget.

 Initially, this vessel provided sailings in North America.
 Then, it repositioned to Australia and offered South Pacific itineraries from Brisbane.
-With cruising uncertainty in Australia, Carnival now offers Alaska and Mexican Riviera sailings in summer and Caribbean itineraries in winter.
+With cruising uncertainty in Australia, Carnival offers Alaska and Mexican Riviera sailings in summer and Caribbean itineraries in winter.

 With a capacity of almost 2,124 guests, Carnival has packed a lot into its mid-sized ship.
 I liked the ship’s design and found it easy to navigate from one area to another.
-Unlike the Carnival Glory ship, which has its galley in the ship’s middle, the deck flow is much better.

 Jungle Interior Promenade